 Disadvantages: Being close to the pasting machine means the gauge is exposed to the most water and even some occasional high-pressure spray.
 However, this is no worse than dealing with dust.

-Nevertheless, we continue to install at all three locations, depending on the customer, and don't expect that to change.
+Nevertheless, we continue to install at all three locations, depending on the customer, and continue to develop more efficient solutions to each location.